 Wildlife and fisheries manager

-If you aren’t persuaded that science has a myriad of opportunities and exciting challenges, just surf the web and search for “careers in biology,” “careers in chemistry,” or “careers in geology.”
+If you aren’t persuaded that science has a myriad of opportunities and exciting challenges, just surf the web and search for “careers in biology,” “careers in chemistry,” “careers in physics,”or “careers in mathematics.”
 It won’t take you long before you discover great opportunities abound!